- Assistance in selecting a reliable partner

 The best services are always backed up by the best support.
 We are serious about this at Logity Dispatch, and we are always on hand to provide guidance and assistance and answer any questions you might have regarding our service.
 You can reach out to us at any time, and we will be there for you.

 Learn More About Our Truck Factoring Services or Get Started Today

 For many trucking companies, the ability to retain factoring services helps keep them in business and maintain a healthy cash flow so their businesses can grow.
-Since Logity Dispatch is all about helping owner-operators make and keep more money, we have partnered with RTS Financial, which can provide the factoring services you need to get ahead.
+We help our clients to find a reliable partner that provides the quality factoring services they need to move forward.

 Contact us today to find out whether factoring makes sense for your business.